An Attribute-based Method for Video Anomaly Detection: Experiments

 \subsection{Evaluation Metrics}

-Our study follows the popular evaluation metric in video anomaly detection literature by varying the threshold over the anomaly scores to measure the frame-level Area Under the Receiver Operation Characteristic (AUROC) with respect to the ground-truth annotations.
-We report two types of AUROC: (i) Micro-averaged AUROC, which is calculated by concatenating frames from all videos and then computing the score. (ii) Macro-averaged, which is calculated by averaging the frame-level AUROCs for each video.
-In most existing studies, micro-averaged AUROC is reported, while only a few report macro-averaged AUROC.
+Our study uses standard VAD evaluation metrics.
+We vary the threshold over the anomaly scores to measure the frame-level Area Under the Receiver Operation Characteristic (AUROC) with respect to the ground-truth annotations.
+We report two types of AUROC: (i) micro-averaged AUROC, which computes the score by on all frames from all videos; (ii) macro-averaged AUROC, which computes the AUROC score individually for each video and then averages the scores of all videos.
+Most existing studies report micro-averaged AUROC, while only a few report macro-averaged AUROC.